jamieberrier/costume-closet/notes/notes.md

   - edit season assignments (form_with model, nested)

 # TODO
+- app/helpers
+  - move helpers to controllers
+  - add view helpers
+    - Whenever you have logic that produces bits of HTML.
+      - Usually, this falls into one of two categories, one is string formatting & the other is conditional page elements.
+        - # wrong way
+          def eat_healthy
+            @fruit.eat
+          end
+          # do this instead
+          def eat_healthy(fruit)
+            fruit.eat
+          end
+    - View helper methods are a way to take a particular bit of complex, usually conditional, view logic and move it out of your eRb code, replacing it with a single method call.
+While you can use it to construct several lines of eRb code, doing so simply makes no sense to me.
+Where I tend to use helpers is when I’ve got a form control, usually a button, that only needs to display (or display in a certain way) based on the logged in user, or some other programmatic setting.
 - fix select dancer(s) on:
   - assign costume - no of dancers previously assigned affects count
   - edit season assignments - no of dancers assigned affects count